dynamsoft-docs/license-server-docs/common/mechanism.md

 ---
 layout: default-layout
-title: How a license is tracked
+title: How to use a tracked license
 keywords: license tracking, mechanism
 description: This page describes how license tracking is done
 breadcrumbText: Mechanism
 needAutoGenerateSidebar: true
 ---

-# How a license is tracked
+# How to use a tracked license

+> Important NOTE
+>
+> The following content assumes that you have already activated your license, if you haven't, please first [activate it]({{site.about}}activate.html).

-All Dynamsoft SDKs that support trackable licenses have a built-in mechanism to get authorization at initialization as well as collect and report its usage during runtime.
+All Dynamsoft SDKs that support tracked licenses have a built-in mechanism to get authorization at initialization as well as collect and report its usage during runtime.

 > If you are using an old browser like IE 9 to access a web application.
 Check out [Special Notice for IE 9](#special-notice-for-ie-9).